 Every year, bills are introduced in the House of Representatives to control illegal immigration, build fences on the U.S.-Mexican border and to grant benefits in the form of temporary visas and permanent residence.

-The following are a few of the immigration bills which were introduced in the House of Representatives in 2021-22:
+The following are some of the immigration bills which were introduced in the House of Representatives in 2023:

 Client Reviews